tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 1. Implement specific executors and required subcomponents such as secure channels;
 2. Implement generic executor and required subcomponents such as compilers;
-3. Re-implement (select) specific executors as instances of the generic.
+3. Re-implement specific executors as instances of the generic.

+So of this work depends on work related to TFE architecture, especially around model and runtime system for encrypted computations.

 ## Detailed Design Proposal